stefanovic80/geompy/README.md

 Make sure you have matplotlib, random and numpy libraries installed on a fully working Ipython environment.
 Download the present project.

-# Usage

-Open a console and move to the geompy folder, where the main.py file is located.

-Run the ipython interpreter (type "ipython"), and type
+Open a console, move it where the geompy folder is located, start off an ipython session and type and import all modules

-`run main.py`

-A Cartesian plane opens by side of th ipython interpreter
+`from geompy import *`

+a new window with a Cartesian plane comes up

 ![Alt Text](pictures/pythonInterpreter.png)

-in case of any package version mismatch, than you need to create a 'analyticGeomEnv' conda environment.
+If everything works fine, than jump over this section.
+In case of any error message, due to any package version mismatch, than you need to create a 'analyticGeomEnv' conda environment.
 So, go back to your OS console, on the "analyticGeometry" folder and type

 `conda env create -f analyticGeomEnv.yml`